-If your stylist leaves and take all your clients with them and the same process happens all over again every few months how much will it cost you in lost sales?
+What’s the best stylists recruitment system?
+If your hair stylist leaves and take all your clients with them and the same process happens all over again every few months how much will it cost you in lost sales?

-While we long talked about solving staff problems there has been an official research conducted only recently that proves that bad recruitment process costs brands in the millions!
+While we long talked about solving staff problems there has been official research conducted only recently that proves that a bad recruitment process costs brands in the millions!

 Providing poor recruiting experience could turn your stylists off your salon brand and it could cost you thousands and even more.

 Without a doubt recruiting the right staff who wants to be loyal to your salon, and stop them from leaving is one question many salon owners are looking to solve.

 So what’s the secret to the successful recruitment process?